Photo credit: Cristina Taho Izuno

 180 Queen's Gate

 Hi!
-I'm a topologist presently working as a postdoc at Imperial College London.
+I'm a topologist presently working as a postdoctoral researcher at Imperial College London.

 symplectic geometry group at the University of Toronto,